lucasdias-infosec/lucasdias-infosec/README.md

 ## Side Projects
 - 📰 **CyberResumo (LinkedIn):** A weekly digest of the top Information Security news, focusing on real-world impact.
-- 👁️ **An Eye on InfoSec (LinkedIn):** Weekly in-depth analysis of a relevant topic in the Cybersecurity field.
+- 👁️ **CyberSummary (LinkedIn):** Weekly in-depth analysis of a relevant topic in the Cybersecurity field.

 ---